 Starting any new process is not easy.
 Let alone one that requires much trust, risk and vulnerability.
-Above all, who you choose to work with is crucial, so I want you to make the best choice for you.
+Because who you choose to work with is crucial, I want you to make the best choice for you.
 Trust your gut!
 But if you still feel unsure after reading through this site, book a FREE CONSULT with me and that may help.

-Though I’ve called Nashville home since just after 9-11.
-Long Island, NY is my birthplace.
+Though I’ve called Nashville home since just after 9-11, Long Island is my birthplace.
 But with my deep paternal southern roots it’s felt right down here from day one.
-In 1992 I received a B.A. in English Lit from Clark University and in 2000, a Masters in Social Work (MSW) from New York University.
-NYU in particular offered me a growth experience like no other, one I credit it with equipping me to respond effectively to most any human struggle.
+In 1992 I received a B.A. in English Lit from Clark University, and in 2000 a Masters in Social Work (MSW) from New York University.
+NYU in particular offered me a growth experience like no other, one I credit with equipping me to respond effectively to most any human struggle.
 The years between I spent as a recording and touring musician.
-From waiting tables and grimy clubs to record deals and a few big stages, it was a beautiful if fraught period that taught me a lot about who I am, who I’m not, about interpersonal dynamics, and also shaped my view of change/growth as both inside job and co-creative process.
-Grist for the mill as they say.
+From waiting tables and grimy clubs to record deals and a few big stages, it was a beautiful if fraught time of life.
+It taught me a ton about who I am, who I’m not, about interpersonal dynamics, and also shaped my view of change/growth as both inside job and co-creative process.